-I haven't done a case study in a while, and I thought this one would be particularly interesting because it really shows how serendipitous and unpredictable a creative process can be, even if you have your steps down.
+I haven't done a case study in a while, and I thought this one would be particularly interesting because it really shows how serendipitous and unpredictable a creative process can be, even when you have a solid structure of a creative process in place.

-It's also interesting to see a different kind of process where I work by myself, and present a client with a final logo proposal for them to accept or reject.
+It's also interesting to show a different kind of process where I work by myself, and present a client with only one logo design concept for them to either accept, or ask for a revision.

-In a previous case study I published, the process involved a lot of back-and-forth, and I involved the client in the decision process from start to finish.
-However, after listening to Sean Wess' podcast "The One Concept Approach: How a Professional Designs A Logo", I decided to try this approach for a while and see how my results improve.
+In a previous logo design case study I published, the process took a lot of back-and-forth, and I involved the client in all the decisions from start to finish.
+However, after listening to Sean McCabe's podcast "The One Concept Approach: How a Professional Designs A Logo", I decided to try this out for a while and see whether my results improve.

 "Rikon" is a sci-fi and fantasy convention held annually in Rijeka, Croatia.
 The first convention was held back in 1997, so it has a longstanding tradition in Croatian fandom, and people from all over the country (and beyond) come to visit.